CrimsonSword01/StarTrek/README.md

 # StarTrek
-Code used in presentation to demo Groovy &amp; Spock
+Code created in presentation to demo Groovy &amp; Spock